 Seeking financial backing isn’t a simple or easy process.
 Given the ramifications, it can even be downright frightening.
 Investors have several “boxes” that they check and double-check before they will even consider investing time and money into your business.

+Despite how well-versed or passionate you may be about your startup plan, if you aren’t prepared to provide investors with the information that they are truly interested in, then you are not only wasting their time but yours as well.
 That’s why thorough preparation is vital when approaching potential investors.
-Despite how well-versed or passionate you may be about your startup plan, if you aren’t prepared to provide investors with the information that they are truly interested in, then you are not only wasting their time, but yours as well.
+And part of that means knowing what investors look for in startups.

-Also, be sure to confirm that your potential investor isn’t also looking at investing in your competition.
-You want a backer who is invested in YOU and the long-term success of your business or organization.
+These are questions to ask yourself when looking for investment in your startup.
+Also, be sure to confirm that your potential investor isn't also looking at investing in your competition.
+You want an investor who is looking to invest in your startup and your long-term success.

-In order to prepare your startup for a successful pitch meeting, here are the top 5 things investors will look for before opening their checkbooks.
+The top 5 things investors will look for before opening their chequebooks.

 Investors don’t invest in ideas - they invest in people.